 Connecting other major centres by railway was equally as important as Germany's seatrade, which is why the city finally got a railway service in 1843.
-As Europe became made about tram technology, Prussia took advantage of public works opportunities in its newer eastern cities and began implementing tram networks.
+As Europe became mad about tram technology, Prussia took advantage of public works opportunities in its newer eastern cities and began implementing tram networks.
 Stettin had its first horse-drawn tram in 1879 and, later, its first electric tram in 1896.
 By the turn of the century, Szczecin had 7 tram lines and this number would continue to grow.

 Stettin's wealth as a port and industrial centre, focused on ship building, grain and timber, allowed the city to splash out even further with more public works.
-On an old fort embankment on the westside of the Oder, Hakenterrasse (now known as Wały Chrobrego) was constructed between 1902 and 1921 as recreational observation deck.
+On an old fort embankment on the westside of the Oder River, Hakenterrasse (now known as Wały Chrobrego) was constructed between 1902 and 1921 as a recreational observation deck.
 Nearby institutional buildings, such as the main National Museum building and the Szczecin Voivodeship Office, were built between 1908 and 1911.
 One of the world's first cinemas, Kino Pionier, opened in Stettin in 1907 and has continued to screen movies in its retro interior to this very day!
 By the start of WWI, Stettin's population had well-and-truly 250,000 inhabitants, though only 2% were Polish.

-Europe was shaken up by the first world war and the Germany Empire effectively dissolved, leaving Prussia as a duchy of the interwar German Weimar Republic.
+Europe was shaken up by the First World War and the German Empire effectively dissolved, leaving Prussia as a duchy of the interwar German Weimar Republic.
 Economically-speaking, it took a hit as well, having lost several major cities to the newly-formed Second Polish Republic.
 Stettin, however, remained German.
 The loss of territory and economic hardship experienced by Germany led to popular support for the Nazi party, who won by a significant margin in Stettin's local election in 1933.
 Infrastructure in the lead up to WWII was focused on weapons production, which was headed by local car manufacturer Stoewar, as well as the first of many German bunker networks that remain a popular tourist attraction in Szczecin to this day.
 Of the approx. 2,100 Jews that lived in Szczecin before the Nazis came to power, most were deported or annihilated.
 The city's synagogue was destroyed in 1941.
 Being heavily bombed by both Allied and Soviet forces in 1944, an estimated 65% of the city was destroyed.
 Upon Soviet 'liberation' in 1945, allied forces initially drew the border further east along the Oder and Neisse river (known as the 'Oder-Neisse' line), which would place Stettin in East Germany.
 However, Polish representatives fought for its territory in a city they claimed had been largely evacuated by German citizens (many did return shortly after the war's end).
 So the border shifted west of the Oder, and Stettin (soon to be Szczecin) would only just scrape into the new territory of the Polish republic, a mere 14km from today's border with Germany!

 Szczecin/Stettin in WWII